Mira Loma High School: Athletics

+In 2025, the football team defeated Foresthill 48-14 to win the CIF Sac-Joaquin Section Division VIII championship, which is for 8-man football.
+Mira Loma was in its first section final since its 1981 team lost to Placer in Division II.

 Clubs

 Mira Loma also offers a variety of extracurricular clubs that meet at lunch and after school.
-Some of these clubs include Science Bowl, VEX Robotics Club, Astronomy Club, Bioengineering Club, Culinary Club, Speech and Debate, Forces of Nature, Poetry Club, Math Club, Ping Pong Club, Books For Youth, Moot Court, B Sharps, as well as ethnic organizations such as Latinos Unidos, Black Students Union, and Desi Student Association.
+Some of these clubs include Science Bowl, Astronomy Club, Bioengineering Club, Culinary Club, Speech and Debate, Forces of Nature, Poetry Club, Math Club, Books For Youth, Mock Trials, B Sharps, as well as ethnic organizations such as Latinos Unidos, Black Students Union, Chinese Culture Club and Desi Student Association.
 Religious organizations include the Slavic Christian Club and Muslim Students Association.
-Other extracurricular clubs include Matadors Against Cancer (American Cancer Society), Future Business Leaders of America, Business Professionals of America, Mira Loma Video Game Tournament Club, Climate Crisis Club, Habitat for Humanity Club, Key Club, and a chapter of the National Spanish Honor Society.
+Other extracurricular clubs include Matadors Against Cancer (American Cancer Society), Future Business Leaders of America, Business Professionals of America, Mira Loma Video Game Tournament Club, Mira Loma Computing Club, Climate Crisis Club, Habitat for Humanity Club, Key Club, and a chapter of the National Spanish Honor Society.
 French, Japanese, and Chinese clubs are also active on campus.

+Traditions

+Sports-A-Rama

+Mira Loma's highest attended and most anticipated event of the school year is Sports-A-Rama (SAR).
+It is a multi-class competition where freshman, sophomore, juniors and seniors participate in various game-like events and performances.

+In order to foster school spirit and class camaraderie, preliminary activities such as penny wars, broomball, and decoration parties are scheduled leading up to SAR.